 Learn how SAA works and meet some of our people.

-  Adrienne carries out the day to day tasks related to membership, accounting and magazine distribution.
+Gavin carries out the day to day tasks related to membership, accounting and magazine distribution.

 Members are encouraged to actively contribute and share ideas and information relating to all aspects of sport flying.
 All members are eligible to submit and vote on remits, attend AGMs and nominate and vote for council members.

 Gavin is your first point of contact for all things SAA.
 Based in Papakura and close to Ardmore airport, Gavin is both an aircraft builder and an active pilot.
 He is currently building a KR2S in his garage at home and also owns a Zenith 601XL (ZK-ZXZ) plus a share in a Sonex (ZK-JQP).
 When not working, flying or being SAANZ Administrator, Gavin enjoys movies and reading.